Ardumower/Sunray/README.md

 https://forum.ardumower.de/threads/advanced-topic-generate-wifi-gps-heatmaps-with-sunray-on-alfred-or-ardumower-with-connected-raspberry-pi.25078/

 ## Sunray ROS (via Docker)  <a name="sunray_ros"></a>
-The Sunray firmware can be compiled as ROS (robotic operating system) node, and ROS packages can then be used for Sunray.
+The Sunray firmware can be compiled as ROS (robotic operating system) node, and ROS packages can then be used to replace the localization drivers (GPS/IMU) in Sunray.
 Typical ROS packages are LiDAR and SLAM (LiDAR mapping & localization).
 Currently, the ROS system has been experimentally tested using these hardware combinations:

 - Raspberry PI 5 and Livox MID-360 ( https://owlrobotics-store.company.site/products/LIDAR-Livox-MID-360-incl-Cable-p605042897 )
 Demo videos ( https://www.youtube.com/watch?v=47-9z_iPiTs , https://www.youtube.com/watch?v=OYC_oKYsXts, https://www.youtube.com/watch?v=eZM_R9n57KA )